-- a.
-Dedication to and engagement with teaching; - b.
-Command of the subject matter and continued growth in mastering new topics; - c.
-Organizing and presenting course content effectively and with demonstrated learning outcomes; - d.
-Setting pedagogical objectives appropriate to the course topic, level, and format; - e.
-Responding to student work in ways commensurate with student performance, course topic, level, and format; - f.
-Awakening in students an awareness of the importance of the subject matter; - g.
-Inspiring interest in beginning students and stimulating advanced students to do complex work;

-- h.
-Developing pedagogically effective assignments, lecture slides, lesson plans, exams, and/or other course materials and/or prompts for student work; - i.
-Additionally, exceptional instructional performance would include introducing new teaching practices into the course(s).
+- 1. Dedication to and engagement with teaching; - 2.
+Command of the subject matter and continued growth in mastering new topics; - 3.
+Organizing and presenting course content effectively and with demonstrated learning outcomes; - 4.
+Setting pedagogical objectives appropriate to the course topic, level, and format; - 5.
+Responding to student work in ways commensurate with student performance, course topic, level, and format; - 6.
+Awakening in students an awareness of the importance of the subject matter; - Inspiring interest in beginning students and stimulating advanced students to do complex work; - 8.
+Developing pedagogically effective assignments, lecture slides, lesson plans, exams, and/or other course materials and/or prompts for student work.